 Wayfinder campers work as individuals and in small groups to develop leadership skills, build community, and mentor others.
-This is accomplished through service projects, group conversations, teambuilding, and adventure.
+This is accomplished through service projects at Merrowvista and the wider community, group conversations, teambuilding, and adventure.

 They serve as role models for the Merrowvista community.
 Through a session-long service project on site at Merrowvista, Wayfinders will work together to create their legacy through a project that will benefit future camper experiences.
-Wayfinder campers will also engage with our younger campers through leadership roles in community activities such as Night's Doings and the Four Fold Tournament.
+Wayfinder campers will also engage with our younger campers through leadership roles in community activities such as Night's Doings and the Four-Fold Tournament.

-In addition to their in-camp experience, Wayfinders will spend time bonding through adventure-based challenges, including a 4-day hike trip.
+In addition to their in-camp experience, Wayfinders will spend time bonding through adventure-based challenges, including a four-day hike trip.
 Reflective activities will help campers make connections between discoveries made at camp with real life challenges at home and school.